BITSS-OPA/opa-deworming/code/shiny_app/readme.md

 ### Beginning

-- The code begins with a list of all relevant libraries **(should I list them or is there no need?)**
+- The code begins with a list of all relevant libraries
 - Then, it states the unit costs and the prevalences of 4 countries: India, Kenya, Nigeria, and Vietnam
 - At the top of the SA, it says "Open Policy Analysis for Deworming Interventions: Open Output Component"
     - This is created using 'navbarPage'